eigenfoo/old-eigenfoo.github.io/_posts/2020-12-15-tensor-computation-libraries.md

      running the computation and computing gradients isn't the be-all and end-all: Theano has an entire module for [optimizing the computational graph itself](https://theano-pymc.readthedocs.io/en/latest/optimizations.html), and makes it fairly
-     straightforward to compile the Theano graph to different computational back-ends (by default, Theano compiles to C or CUDA, but it’s straightforward to compile to JAX).
+     straightforward to compile the Theano graph to different computational backends (by default, Theano compiles to C or CUDA, but it’s straightforward to compile to JAX).
    - Theano is often remembered as a library for deep learning research, but it’s so much more than that!